frdr-dfdr/frdr_docs/docs/en/faq.md

 You will have access to 1 TB of curated storage by default.
 If you think you will need additional storage, please contact [support@frdr-dfdr.ca](mailto:support@frdr-dfdr.ca).

-_NOTE: file sizes are calculated using SI units, i.e. 1000 B = 1 kB, 1000 kB = 1 MB, etc._
+_NOTE: File sizes are computed using SI units, where 1000 B equals 1 kB, 1000 kB equals 1 MB, and so forth._
 </details>

 <details markdown="block">